karmaniverous/stan-cli/.stan/system/stan.todo.md

     - base 25 ms; +25 ms when CI is truthy; +10 ms on POSIX.
   - Keeps local/default behavior snappy while making CI more resilient.
   - No changes to archive logic; complements the existing late‑cancel guards before the archive phase.

+- Silent fallback audit — stanPath fallback notice
+  - Emitted debugFallback when stanPath falls back via DEFAULT_STAN_PATH/resolveStanPathSync (no config found or parse failed).
+  - Scope: `config.effective:stanpath-fallback` (centralized in debug-scopes).
+  - Behavior: only visible when STAN_DEBUG=1; no changes to normal output.
+  - Completes the silent fallback audit item for stanPath; other legacy notices remain as previously implemented.